Telehealth solutions – recent statistics and forecasts

 Synchronous or “real-time” telemedicine

 Synchronous telehealth is the real-time interaction between clinicians and patients using audio and video.
-Synchronous solutions are adopted across various medical fields, which include primary and emergency care, nursing and rehabilitation services, mental health, infectious diseases.
+Synchronous solutions are adopted all across virtual care, which include primary and emergency care, nursing and rehabilitation services, mental health, infectious diseases.

 - The patient schedules a virtual appointment

 - The doctor conducts a remote consultation, which might cover different healthcare services

 - Emergency advice

 - Treatment prescription and oversight

 As stated by HRSA, by implementing synchronous services, healthcare facilities:

 - Increase patient retention